Crossedfall/crossed-cogs/README.md

 ### Credits:

-- [Monster860](https://github.com/monster860) for his subsystem code
+- [Monster860](https://github.com/monster860) for his subsystem template
 - The [/TG/ community](https://github.com/tgstation) for their efforts on SS13
 - The [Cog-Creators](https://github.com/Cog-Creators) staff for their work on redbot